saaitt/robots_dilemma/README.md

 # RobotsDilemma
+A robot who need instructions to walk on some board :D

 ## Installation
 First you need to install ruby.
 Note that it's version should be higher than `` 2.4.0``